hawklu212/CPSC-455-Project/README.md

 ------------------------------------------------------------------------------------------------

-High Interactivity
+**High Interactivity And Data Processing**
+Through the integration of the Google Maps APIs, we incorporated a fully functional location service, as well as made use of various external APIs to extract route directions and elevation data.
+After obtaining this data, utilizing an algorithm adapted from the academic literature that incorporates the user preferences, the routes were rated and scored for difficulty.

 **Improved Security**
+By integrating `nodemailer` for email verification and password recovery, and `js-cookies` for session id cookie management.

 We integrated the nodeMailer library into the Express server and setup a custom email which is used to send email messages.
 The custom email's security credentials are stored as Environmental Variables in the server, which are not accessible to users.
 In addition we setup Js-cookies to be used for login credentials and login verification.
 When a user logs in or signs up, a unique uuid is generated for the user on the server end and sent over as a cookie to the client.
 The Google maps API credentials required for rendering google maps is also sent over as a cookie, ensuring that the maps API can't be accessed without logging in.
 Js-cookies when used with heroku require a custom domain name, as herokuapp itself prevents cookie transfer do to it being listed on the public suffix list.
 As such, we used a custom domain name for both client and server, specified the domain name for the cookie, and set up the CORS policy to allow for the cookie transfering.
 When a user logs out, the server wipes the cookie values on the client side, removing the persistent login and the map id until the user logs in again.

-- viewing of laternative routes

 ## Next Steps

 ------------------------------------------------------------------------------------------------

 Potential future directions for development could involve continuing to improve the usability and accuracy of our application through 3 main areas of work:

-- Make application more accessible through the full integration of ARIA standards such as tagging all components with aria-tags, or the utilization of React-Aria library; by incorporating road surface and curb/step information we will be able to more accurately model the score for a given route, as well as steer users clear of those obstacles; and finally to allow self-reporting of obstacles or impediments on routes which would be incorporated into the route rating, this would require storing the entire path object to a database which would also have to be implemented.
-Finally, due to the nature of the application and the likelihood of being used on the go we would furthermore like to support a mobile-friendly experience.
+- Make the application more accessible through the full integration of ARIA standards such as tagging all components with aria-tags, or the utilization of the React-Aria library.
+- Incorporate road surface and curb/step information (through interfacing with other external APIs) and self-reported (or crowd-sourced) user data on route obstacles, to more accurately model the score for a given route, as well as steer users clear of those obstacles.
+- Due to the nature of the application and the likelihood of being used on the go, we would ideally seek to make improvements to support a more mobile-friendly experience (possibly through React Native).

 ## Task Breakdown